sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-699	Falling Squares    		42.2%	Hard
+a list of squares [xi,leni] with x position and side length.
+Touched squares will glue together. return a list of height at position i (left max).\
+similar to skyline problem, using interval.
+Similar to skyline concept, going from left to right the path is decomposed to consecutive segments, and each segment has a height.
+Each time we drop a new square, then update the level map by erasing & creating some new segments with possibly new height.
+There are at most 2n segments that are created / removed throughout the process, and the time complexity for each add/remove operation is O(log(n)).
+- map to record the interval
+- find the range max height
+- erase the intervals in the range
+- add the new interval with new height.
+->>
+<<-218.
+The Skyline Problem
+->>
+<<-715	Range Module    		39.5%	Hard
+track interval.
+->>

+<<-732	My Calendar III    		60.9%	Hard
+k booking.
+->>
+<<-731	My Calendar II    		49.8%	Medium
+avoid triple booking
+->>
+<<-729	My Calendar I    		52.7%	Medium
+check if double booking
+->>

 <<-757	Set Intersection Size At Least Two    		41.6%	Hard
 interval [a,b] contains all integer from a to b. given a list of intervals, return the min size of set s so that the set intersect with each interval with at least two numbers.